WASdev/sample.DefaultApplication/jakarta/README.md

               <feature>jpa-2.2</feature>
           </featureManager>

-Also, looking at the binary scanner migration report which scanned for differences between Java EE 8 and Jakarta EE 9, we are only warned of the Jakarta EE package rename that is required.
-Java EE 8 and earlier APIs use `javax` and the root of the package name.
+Also, looking at the binary scanner migration report which scanned for differences between Java EE 8 and Jakarta EE 9, we are warned of the Jakarta EE package rename that is required.
+Java EE 8 and earlier APIs use `javax` as the root of the package name.
 Starting with Jakarta EE 9, API packages start with `jakarta`.
 See the migration report rule help for more information.

 ![](./images/WarningRules.png)

 This is a small application and we could probably just make the package name changes manually, but the [Eclipse Transformer](https://openliberty.io/blog/2021/03/17/eclipse-transformer.html) is highly recommended to make the code changes since there are some `javax` packages that remain in Java SE.
 Another cool feature of the Eclipse Transformer is that you can use it to modify your source code or your application binaries.
 We have used the binary feature to generate test applications.
+You can use the binary feature to run a quick proof of concept for your application running on Jakarta.

-Since we only want to generate changes for the source code, we will clean the project before generating the changes (and yes, I forgot to do this the first time).
+Since we only want to generate changes for the source code, we need to clean the project before generating the changes (and yes, I forgot to do this the first time).
 Here are the steps to run the Eclipse Transformer:

 1. Download and install the [Eclipse Transformer](https://projects.eclipse.org/projects/technology.transformer)
 1. Clean the project in the jakarta folder to get rid of all the binaries from the target folder mvn clean
 1. Run the Eclipse transformer command java -jar org.eclipse.transformer.cli-0.6.0-SNAPSHOT.jar ~/git/sample.DefaultApplication/jakarta/  ./transformedApp
-1. The Eclipse Transformer does not change files in place, so I copied the 5 changed files back to the source folder.
+1. The Eclipse Transformer does not change files in place, so I copied the five changed files back to the source folder.
 ![](./images/TransformerFilesUpdates.png)

   The updated code includes